 - Opthalmic (eye) drops

 - Miscellaneous other options

-The UHC Pharmacy has recommendations for treating seasonal allergies, including preferred first-step agents or medications.
+The University Health Services Pharmacy has recommendations for treating seasonal allergies, including preferred first-step agents or medications.
 (Note: listing of a product brand name does not imply endorsement of any specific manufacturer.
 Brand names are included to reduce confusion between similar-sounding generic/chemical names.)